yanweiser/Beyond-Task-Success-But-Bert/README.md

 Ravi Shekhar, Aashish Venkatesh, Tim Baumgärtner, Elia Bruni, Barbara Plank, Raffaella Bernardi and Raquel Fernández

 # Setup
-All code was developed and tested on Ubuntu 16.04 with Python 3.5 and [PyTorch 0.3.0](https://pytorch.org/get-started/previous-versions/).
+All code was developed and tested on Windows 10, Python3.8 and Pytorch 1.12+cu116.

 # Code Organisation
 The code is organised in the following main directories: